Back to Flooring Products

 Its main purpose is to provide the property owner with the choice of finish, which is more suited to the interior or the use of the floors.
 On domestic use, the latter may not be of much importance, but the colour may be.

-With modern trends and development of finishes, the choice of colours and wood floor finishes is unlimited.
+With modern trends and the development of finishes, the choice of colours and wood floor finishes is unlimited.
 Dark brown, whitewashed or limed floors, reddish tints, slight shades of grey, black or even gold and silver tinted grains.

 There is, so much you can do with your imagination on unfinished oak floors.